XBRL stands for eXtensible Business Reporting Language and provides a common, electronic format for business reporting.

 What is XBRL?

 XBRL stands for eXtensible Business Reporting Language and provides a common, electronic format for business reporting.
-It was developed to communicate information between businesses and other users of financial information, such as regulators, investors, analysts etc. XBRL does not change what is being reported, simply how it is reported.
+XBRL was developed to communicate information between businesses and other users of financial information, such as regulators, investors, analysts etc. It is effectively like barcoding data; XBRL not only reports figures, but will also describe those figures with additional information such as period, currency and precision.
+XBRL does not change what is being reported, simply how it is reported.

 What is the difference between XBRL and iXBRL?

-iXBRL stands for inline XBRL and is a development of XBRL.
-While XBRL documents are only machine readable and can only be viewed with specialised XBRL viewers, iXBRL is both machine and human readable and can be viewed on standard browsers.
+iXBRL stands for inline XBRL and is an enhanced version of XBRL.
+While XBRL documents are only machine readable and can only be viewed with specialised XBRL viewers, iXBRL is both machine and human readable and can be viewed on standard internet browsers.

 K-Trinity – XBRL tagging